Understanding React Context

 In the above example you can see, when we are clicking the theme toggle button the state is changing and page component is re-rendering immediately to switch the theme.

 The React context is stateless by default and it doesn’t provide any dedicated method to update the state.
-For updating the state you can use hooke like useState or useReducer.
+For updating the state you can use hooks like useState or useReducer.
 In the above app, the components use useState to switch the theme between light and dark.

 Summary